stephen-w-choo/zoom-meeting-avoider/README.md

 ## What is this?
 A joke script to avoid zoom meetings.

 It was prompted by a comment from another bootcamp student that he was going to 'write a script that logs me in automatically and displays a looped video on zoom'.
-This script will do exactly that - log you in at a given time and display a looped video.
+This script will do exactly that - log you in at a given time and display a video on your webcam output.

 ## Does it actually work?
 Kind of.
 It works on my machine, but it has quite a few limitations: